 Across the world, the rapid expansion of intensive livestock production is also leading to massive deforestation—and the associated carbon dioxide emissions—as forests are cut down and cleared to provide more pasture to graze livestock or grow livestock feed.

-If we further intensify livestock farming to meet the demand for so-called ‘cheap’ meat, dairy products, and eggs, we’ll also need to increase the intensive production of feed grain—most likely fertilizer-hungry, genetically engineered soy and corn, resistant to ever-increasing doses of herbicides.
+If we further intensify livestock farming to meet the demand for so-called ‘cheap’ meat, dairy products and eggs, we’ll also need to increase the intensive production of feed grain—most likely fertilizer-hungry, genetically modified soy and corn, resistant to ever-increasing doses of herbicides.
 Producing more grain will require more artificial fertilizers, meaning increased oil consumption–and increased GHG emissions.
 We all know this just isn’t an option.

 TAKE POSITIVE ACTION

-Put simply, a shift to pasture-based and grassfed livestock systems would be better for the planet.
-Leading researchers now believe that well-managed livestock grazing systems—as advocated by A Greener World—have a potentially vital role to play in helping to cut global GHG emissions by capturing atmospheric carbon dioxide (CO2) and locking it underground through carbon sequestration.
+Put simply, a shift to pasture-based and grassfed livestock systems would be far better for the planet.
+Leading researchers now believe that well-managed livestock grazing systems—as advocated by AGW—have a potentially vital role to play in helping to cut global GHG emissions by capturing atmospheric carbon dioxide (CO2) and locking it underground through carbon sequestration.

 If this carbon storage role is taken into account, some researchers found that pasture-raised beef cattle had 15% lower emissions than their feedlot cousins.
-Other researchers say that well-managed grassfed beef systems could even capture more total GHGs than they emit.
 Accurately quantifying how much soil carbon sequestration contributes is difficult, and it can vary dramatically from place to place.
 But one thing is for sure: when it comes to climate change, pasture-based or grassfed cattle systems can no longer be disregarded as the less environmentally friendly option.

-When comparing GHG emissions in industrial and pasture-raised pigs and poultry systems, however, the picture isn’t as clear cut.
+When comparing GHG emissions in industrial and pasture-raised pigs and poultry systems, however, the picture isn’t as clear-cut.
 Even pasture-raised pigs and chickens need some grain to eat, as these animals cannot obtain all their dietary requirements from pasture alone.
-Of course, a lot depends on how this grain is produced, how much fertilizer is used, and so on.
-But when you look beyond GHG emissions, and start to consider other important issues—such as the impact of industrial farming on animal welfare, environmental pollution, and human health—the benefits of pasture-based systems for all livestock species become much more obvious.
+Of course, a lot depends on how this grain is produced, how much fertilizer is used and so on.
+But when you look beyond GHG emissions and start to consider other important issues—such as the impact of industrial farming on animal welfare, environmental pollution and human health—the benefits of pasture-based systems for all livestock species become much clearer.